 Uniting Communities’ BCN Committee maintains an ongoing emissions reduction plan.
 Each year this plan is reviewed in full with input from the organisation’s leadership team and BCN site representatives.
 The plan is also reviewed at each committee meeting, both to monitor progress and to discuss any new ideas.
 Whilst being conscious of the organisation’s largest emissions sources, initiatives are developed for all sources.
 Behaviour change initiatives are ongoing and largely implemented by their Site Representatives who identify and implement emissions reduction opportunities with their teams.
 Central campaigns also occur and have included Switch Off, Buy Green and Y-Print.

 Always seeking to do things properly, they have gone above and beyond the minimum requirements of NCOS by implementing a carbon management system in which their emissions data is captured.
 The system is also used for monitoring and reporting on emissions to leaders across the organisation.

 Integrating low carbon thinking and behaviour within the business has been a key theme throughout the journey so far and an ongoing focus.
 For example the Finance Team has taken responsibility for data management and controls, carbon has been integrated into management reporting and procurement, and their committee now reports directly to the Executive Group.
 Emissions reduction is supported by capital and operating budgets allocations each year allowing building upgrades to create guaranteed savings - in emissions and dollars.
 These investments have more than been repaid in operating cost savings and will continue to do so.

-Uniting Communities is the first charity and SA organisation to go carbon neutral!
-Reducing their carbon emissions by 34% in the past 5 years has meant $1 million in savings to invest in their valuable community programs.Read more
+Uniting Communities are the first charity and SA organisation to go carbon neutral, reducing their carbon emissions by 30% since 2010.Read more